oz123/oz123.github.com/content/writings/2015/2015-07-16-Introducing-psutil-in-Munich-Python-Users.markdown

 public: yes
 chronological: yes
 kind: writing
-summary: |
-    I gave a quick talk in Python Munich User Group about one of my favourite
-summary: Here is a link to the presentation about psutil.
+summary: I gave a quick talk in Python Munich User Group about one of my favourite.
+Here is a link to the presentation about psutil.
 ---

 I am a new comer to the  Python Munich User group, never the less I had the